MikeyRondon/home-lab-setup/sysmon-log-analysis.md

 **Impact:**
 Untrusted code execution could allow an adversary to load malicious binaries into trusted processes.

-## 📋 Executive Summary

-In this lab, I integrated Sysmon on a Windows 10 VM with a Wazuh manager to centralize detailed process and module-load events.
-I then authored and validated two Sigma rules—one detecting non-system DLL loads and another catching process executions from the Temp directory—and confirmed each end-to-end, including alert generation and Software Restriction Policy blocking.
-Incident-style write-ups document the detections, evidence, and remediation steps, demonstrating a full SOC workflow: data collection, detection logic, incident analysis, and proactive defense.

 ## Incident: Mimikatz Credential Dump Detected

 - **Date/Time:** 2025-07-09T22:29:26Z (UTC)